 Observation and Assessment in Early Childhood Environments (3)

-This course develops the student's ability to choose and utilize appropriate early childhood assessment tools relevant to children from birth to age 8.
-The course will convey the connection between child and environmental assessments that promote best practice and strengthen family-program partnerships to meet the individual needs of children in a high-quality program.
+This course will develop the student's ability to choose and utilize appropriate early childhood assessment tools.
+It will convey the connection between child and environmental assessments to promote developmentally appropriate practice and environmental enhancements that strategically support all learners and meet the mission of a quality program.

 Directed Readings (3)

-This independent study course focuses on readings connected to a research project.
+Readings connected to a research topic are analyzed and discussed.
 Topics are selected to reflect research projects currently underway on the campus.

 Advanced Research (3)